xtream1101/itermocil/README.md

 ## License

 iTermocil is © 2016 [Tom Anthony](https://twitter.com/tomanthonyseo) and may be freely distributed under the [MIT license](https://github.com/TomAnthony/itermocil/blob/master/LICENSE.md).
 See the LICENSE file for more information.
+Modifications © Christoph Thiele.